Howard Hughes: Near-fatal crash of the XF-11

 Despite his physical injuries, Hughes took pride that his mind was still working.
 As he lay in his hospital bed, he decided that he did not like the bed's design.
 He called in plant engineers to design a customized bed, equipped with hot and cold running water, built in six sections, and operated by 30 electric motors, with push-button adjustments.
 Hughes designed the hospital bed specifically to alleviate the pain caused by moving with severe burn injuries.
 He never used the bed that he designed.
-Hughes's doctors considered his recovery almost miraculous.
+Hughes' doctors considered his recovery almost miraculous.

 Many attribute his long-term dependence on opiates to his use of codeine as a painkiller during his convalescence.
 Yet Dietrich asserts that Hughes recovered the "hard way—no sleeping pills, no opiates of any kind".
 The trademark mustache he wore afterward hid a scar on his upper lip resulting from the accident.

+Hughes conducted the maiden flight of the second XF-11 prototype on April 5, 1947.
+The USAAF had insisted that Hughes not be allowed to fly the aircraft, but after a personal appeal to Generals Ira Eaker and Carl Spaatz, he was allowed to do so against posting of $5 million in security.
+The USAAF demanded that the aircraft be trucked from Culver City to Muroc Dry Lake for the flight, fearing the repercussions of another crash in a populated area.

 H-4 Hercules

-The War Production Board (not the military) originally contracted with Henry Kaiser and Hughes to produce the gigantic HK-1 Hercules flying boat for use during World War II to transport troops and equipment across the Atlantic as an alternative to seagoing troop transport ships that were vulnerable to German U-boats.
-The military services opposed the project, thinking it would siphon resources from higher-priority programs, but Hughes's powerful allies in Washington, D.C. advocated it.
+The War Production Board, a civilian government agency that supervised war production from 1942 to 1945, originally contracted with Henry Kaiser and Hughes to produce the gigantic HK-1 Hercules flying boat for use during World War II to transport troops and equipment across the Atlantic as an alternative to seagoing troop transport ships that were vulnerable to German U-boats.
+The military services opposed the project, thinking it would siphon resources from higher-priority programs, but Hughes' powerful allies in Washington, D.C. advocated it.
 After disputes, Kaiser withdrew from the project and Hughes elected to continue it as the H-4 Hercules.
 However, the aircraft was not completed until after World War II.

 The Hercules was the world's largest flying boat, the largest aircraft made from wood, and, at 319 ft 11 in, had the longest wingspan of any aircraft (the next-largest wingspan was about 310 ft).
 (The Hercules is no longer the longest nor heaviest aircraft ever built - surpassed by the Antonov An-225 Mriya produced in 1985.)

 The Hercules flew only once for 1 mi, and 70 ft above the water, with Hughes at the controls, on November 2, 1947.